+3. RISK MANAGEMENT STANDARDS

-3.1 Committee responsibilities
+Committee responsibilities

 Ref.
-Standard Responsibility Frequency 01 The Audit Committee will review risk management progress bi-annually.
+Standard Responsibility Frequency 01 The Audit Committee will review risk management progress biannually.
 Chairperson Bi-annually 02 Senior Executive Team (SET) will review risk management progress bi-annually.
 Chief Financial Officer Bi-annually 03 The Board will review risk management annually.
 Chairperson Annually

-3.2 Reporting responsibilities
+Reporting responsibilities

 Ref.
 Standard Responsibility Frequency 04 The Board of Metair will include statements regarding risk management performance in the annual report to stakeholders.
 Chairperson of the Board of Metair Annually 05 Audit Committee will submit a risk management report to the Board twice a year.
 The report will focus on the following: The top risks facing Metair; and Any risk developments or losses.
-Bi-annually 06 The Chief Financial Officer will be responsible for developing standard risk management reporting templates, and collate risk management information for submission at all levels.
-As scheduled 07 Internal Audit will report to the Board on the effectiveness of the risk management process on an annual basis.
-Internal audit Annually
+Chairperson of the Audit Committee Bi-annually 06 The Chief Financial Officer will be responsible for developing standard risk management reporting templates, and collate risk management information for submission at all levels.
+Chief Financial Officer As scheduled

-3.3 Risk assessment responsibilities

 Ref.
+Standard Responsibility Frequency

+07 Internal Audit will report to the Board on the effectiveness of the Internal audit Annually

+risk management process on an annual basis.

+Risk assessment responsibilities

+Ref.
 Standard Responsibility Frequency 08 The Board will independently review the key risks of Metair at least once a year.
-Chairperson of the Board Annually

-Ref.
-Standard Responsibility Frequency 09 The Audit Committee will arrange for Metair's key risks to be formally re-evaluated once a year.
+Chairperson of the Board Annually 09 The Audit Committee will arrange for Metair's key risks to be formally re-evaluated once a year.
 Chairperson of the Audit Committee Annually 10 The Chief Financial Officer will be responsible for the facilitation of all risk assessments.
 Chief Financial Officer As scheduled

-3.4 Governance responsibilities
+Governance responsibilities

 Ref.
-Standard Responsibility Frequency 11 Each risk will have a nominated owner, who will be responsible for the following: All As scheduled Updating the risk information; Providing assurance regarding the risk's controls; Co-ordinate the implementation of action plans for the risk; and Reporting on any developments regarding the risk.
-12 The internal audit function will use the outputs of risk assessments to compile audit coverage plans.
-Annually Annually 13 The internal audit function will formally review the effectiveness of the Metair risk management processes once a year.
-Annually
+Standard Responsibility Frequency 11 Each risk will have a nominated owner, who will be responsible for the following: Updating the risk information; Providing assurance regarding the risk's controls; Co-ordinate the implementation of action plans for the risk; and All As scheduled 12 Reporting on any developments regarding the risk.
+The internal audit function will use the outputs of risk assessments to compile audit coverage plans.
+Internal audit Annually 13 The internal audit function will formally review the effectiveness of the Metair risk management processes once a year.
+Internal audit Annually